yanina-nas/dockerized-amp/README.md

 2. All php code that you wish to run needs to be in ./web/src folder

-2. run `docker compose up --build` to start
+2. Run `docker compose up --build` to start